Deepshift/DeepCreamPy/README.md

 - Reconstructing images of any size
 - Reconstruction of ANY shaped censor (e.g. black lines, pink hearts, etc.)
 - Decensoring of mosaic censors
-- Limited support for black and white/monochrome images
+- Limited support for black-and-white/monochrome images
 - Generate multiple variations of reconstructions from the same image

 ## Limitations